puckawayjeff/pi-monitor/README.md

 ```

 ### **One-Liner Method (Convenient)**
-This method downloads and runs the script in a single command.
+This method downloads and runs the installer in a single command.

 ```bash
 wget -O - https://raw.githubusercontent.com/puckawayjeff/pi-monitor/main/install.sh | sudo bash
 ```

+The installer will:
+*   Install required system packages.
+*   Download the latest release from GitHub to `/opt/pi-monitor`.
+*   Create a Python virtual environment.
+*   Install Python dependencies.
+*   Set up and start a `systemd` service to run the monitor on boot.

 After installation, the monitor will start automatically.
 The main configuration file can be found at `/opt/pi-monitor/config.yaml`.